cassidyjames/cassidyjames.github.io/starwars/index.md

 ---
 title: Star Wars
-description: "From The Clone Wars and Rebels to the Skywalker Saga and The Mandalorian—all things Star Wars."
+description: "Beyond the Skywalker Saga from The Clone Wars and Rebels to the Mandalorian and Andor—all things Star Wars."
 image: /images/starwars/kenobi.jpg
 logo: /images/starwars/logo.png
 ---